 No matter how difficult the problem may seem we can offer a solution.
 Every church is different; they differ from medieval gems to modern amphitheatres, from large cathedrals to small country churches and what is the solution for one is not always the answer for another.

-As we do not make or manufacture equipment we are able to advise impartially on the best type of system suited to your church.
+As we do not make or manufacture equipment nor are we affilliated to any other company we are truly able to advise impartially on the best type of system suited to your church.
 Some heating systems are cheaper to install but have high ongoing maintenance costs whilst others are more expensive to install but have a considerably longer life and lower ongoing costs, we help you consider the differences.

-Today environmental issues are also of concern and many churches want to use alternative 'green' heating solutions, we can advise on the best way forward to lower your carbon footprint.
+Today environmental issues are also of concern and many churches want to use alternative 'green' heating solutions such as bio-mass boilers, heat pumps, solar panels etc, we can advise on the best way forward to lower your carbon footprint.